Updated December 23, 2023

-- Offer your toddler a cup or a pail.
+- Offer your toddler a container.

 - Continue the activity until all the containers are full.

-#10 Sponge Walk
+#11 Sponge Walk

-- Collect 5 to 10 sponges of different varieties
+- Collect 5 to 10 sponges of different varieties.

-- Dunk the sponges in water
+- Dunk the sponges in water.

-- Line up the sponges up outside on a hard surface
+- Line up the sponges.

 - Encourage your toddler to walk across the sponges, squeezing the water out with their feet.

-#11 Spray + Squeeze Bottles
+#12 Spray + Squeeze Bottles

 - Fill small spray bottles and cleaned-out squeeze bottles (ketchup, shampoo, lotion) with water.

-#12 Water Paint with Rollers
+#13 Water Paint with Rollers